-MIL has outsourced the Investment Management activity to MIFL which executes the Investment Management activity in line with the MIL Investment Risk Policy.
+MIL has outsourced its Investment Management activity to MIFL which executes the Investment Management activity in line with the MIL Investment Risk Policy.
 The Investment Manager provides MIL on a regular basis information pertaining to its investment management activity.
 However, MIL still retains responsibility for the overall implementation of the prudent person approach.

-The investment risk pertaining to Unit-linked policies is borne by the policyholders however the company has guidelines in place with the Investment Manager and monitoring controls to ensure investment of unit-linked policies is aligned with the terms and conditions provided to the Policyholder.
+The investment risk pertaining to Unit-linked policies is borne by the policyholders however the company has guidelines in place with the Investment Manager and monitoring controls to ensure investment of unit-linked policies are aligned with the terms and conditions provided to the Policyholder.
 These controls include but are not limited to:

-- Detailed Investment Guidelines
+- Investment Guidelines

+- Investment Performance Reporting

-- Key Information Documents ("KIID")
+- Key Information Documents ("PRIIPS KID")

-- UCITS Compliant Funds

-- AIFMD Compliant Funds

-- Investment Manager Risk Budgeting Framework
+- underlying funds actively managed within established limits

-- Internal Controls developed in line with the PRIIPS & IDD regulations
+- Internal Controls developed in line with the PRIIPS & IDD legislation.